 Although it is absolutely fine to enjoy some sugar in moderation, nowadays there is so much hidden sugar in popular foods that many people do not realise just how much they are eating on a daily basis.

-Too much sugar in the diet is associated with many chronic health issues, from obesity to type 2 Diabetes, and overloading on it may also hold you back from reaching your goals.
+Too much sugar in the diet is associated with many chronic health issues, including obesity, and overloading on it may also hold you back from reaching your goals.

 Your sugar intake may just be the reason for the headaches, fatigue, lack of motivation and your sore, bloated stomach!